 Drum roll please!

-And it’s Canada Life topping the poll as the quickest provider, taking on average 1.2 weeks to provide the information necessary to advise clients on their pension.
+And it’s Hargreaves Lansdown topping the poll as the quickest provider, taking on average 1.4 weeks to provide the information necessary to advise clients on their pension.
 That’s an improvement from 2016 when they were 6th placed.
 In the last two years both Hargreaves Lansdown and Canada Life have shown great consistency in the speed of service they are providing.

 Improvement is needed…